cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     current: number;
 };

-// Warning: (ae-forgotten-export) The symbol "AnnotationStyleStates" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "getState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getState(annotation?: Annotation): AnnotationStyleStates;

-// Warning: (ae-missing-release-tag) "getStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getStyle(toolName?: string, annotation?: Record<string, unknown>): Settings;

-// Warning: (ae-missing-release-tag) "getSynchronizerById" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSynchronizerById(synchronizerId: string): Synchronizer | void;

-// Warning: (ae-missing-release-tag) "getSynchronizers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getSynchronizers(renderingEngineUID: string, viewportUID: string): Array<Synchronizer>;

-// Warning: (ae-missing-release-tag) "getTextBoxCoordsCanvas" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getTextBoxCoordsCanvas(annotationCanvasPoints: Array<Types_2.Point2>): Types_2.Point2;

-// Warning: (ae-missing-release-tag) "getToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getToolGroup(viewportUID: string, renderingEngineUID: string): IToolGroup | undefined;

-// Warning: (ae-missing-release-tag) "getToolGroupByToolGroupUID" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getToolGroupByToolGroupUID(toolGroupUID: string): IToolGroup | undefined;

-// Warning: (ae-missing-release-tag) "getToolGroups" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getToolGroups(): string[];

-// Warning: (ae-missing-release-tag) "getToolGroupsWithSegmentation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getToolGroupsWithSegmentation(segmentationUID: string): string[];

-// Warning: (ae-missing-release-tag) "getViewportSpecificAnnotationManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getViewportSpecificAnnotationManager(element?: Types_2.IEnabledElement | HTMLElement): FrameOfReferenceSpecificAnnotationManager;

-// Warning: (ae-missing-release-tag) "getViewportUIDsWithToolToRender" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getViewportUIDsWithToolToRender(element: HTMLElement, toolName: string, requireSameOrientation?: boolean): string[];

-// Warning: (ae-missing-release-tag) "getWorldWidthAndHeightFromCorners" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function getWorldWidthAndHeightFromCorners(viewPlaneNormal: Types_2.Point3, viewUp: Types_2.Point3, topLeftWorld: Types_2.Point3, bottomRightWorld: Types_2.Point3): {
     worldWidth: number;
     worldHeight: number;
 };

-// Warning: (ae-missing-release-tag) "GlobalSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type GlobalSegmentationData = {
     volumeUID: string;